 My love of the law is rooted in a love of justice.
 While I enjoy and excel at the intellectual and strategic aspects of a case, I never lose sight of the real world impact cases have on our clients and society in general.
 My practice is therefore driven by constant recognition of the fact that no case is small to those who are affected by it.
 At Ciresi Conlin, I work collaboratively with the finest team to strive for just outcomes for our clients.

-Kyle has worked as an associate at Ciresi Conlin from 2018 to the present.
+Kyle has worked at Ciresi Conlin from 2018 to the present.
 He graduated from Stanford Law School; while there he focused on public interest law, and represented pro bono clients in social security proceedings and school placement matters.
 He is a magna cum laude graduate of Macalester College.

 Following graduation from law school, Kyle served as a law clerk to Judge Diana Murphy of the United States Court of Appeals for the Eighth Circuit from 2013-2016.
 There, he assisted with the Judge’s preparation to hear and decide cases, as well as the management of chambers.
 He was, and remains, honored to have contributed to the indispensable work of the federal judiciary.